CSCfi/csc-user-guide/docs/data/sensitive-data/sensitive-data-general.md

 One important note is that once you end your research and submit your manuscript, you can then use specific services to store part of your data in our repositories (SD Submit or Federated EGA).
 In this case, the data is stored (under controlled access) for longer periods, and  CSC maintains two copies of it, and you do not need to have a CSC project or consume billing units.

-## Do I need any particular skills to set up a private workspace with SD Connect and SD Desktop?
+## Do I need any particular experties to set up a private workspace with SD Connect and SD Desktop?

 No. You can set up your secure workspace following the user guide and video tutorial instructions.